bretstad/taoofeastwood/chapters/1-wu-wei.md

 ---
-layout: 'layouts/base.njk'
+layout: 'chapter'
-chapter: '1'
 title: 'Wu Wei'
-quote: 'Don’t just do something, stand there.'
+chapter: 1
+quote:
   author: 'Jack Kosslyn'
   credential: 'Acting Coach'
+  text: |
+    Don't just do something, stand there.
-verse: |
+verse:
-  The Master does nothing, Yet he leaves nothing undone.
-  The ordinary man is always doing things, Yet many more are left to be done.
   number: 38
+  text: |
+    The Master does nothing, Yet he leaves nothing undone.\
+    The ordinary man is always doing things,
+    Yet many more are left to be done.
 ---

 If there is one physical quality that defines Clint Eastwood,